jphalimi/PythonForMIC/Doc/library/subprocess.rst

    .. note::

-      On Windows, SIGTERM is an alias for :meth:`terminate`.
-CTRL_C_EVENT and CTRL_BREAK_EVENT can be sent to processes started with a *creationflags* parameter which includes `CREATE_NEW_PROCESS_GROUP`.
+      On Windows only SIGTERM is supported so far.
+It's an alias for :meth:`terminate`.

+   .. versionadded:: 2.6

 .. method:: Popen.terminate()

    Stop the child.
 On Posix OSs the method sends SIGTERM to the child.
-On Windows the Win32 API function :c:func:`TerminateProcess` is called to stop the child.
+On Windows the Win32 API function :cfunc:`TerminateProcess` is called to stop the child.

+   .. versionadded:: 2.6

 .. method:: Popen.kill()

    Kills the child.
 On Posix OSs the function sends SIGKILL to the child.
    On Windows :meth:`kill` is an alias for :meth:`terminate`.

+   .. versionadded:: 2.6

 The following attributes are also available: